Nous

 Alternative English terms used in philosophy include "understanding" and "mind"; or sometimes "thought" or "reason" (in the sense of that which reasons, not the activity of reasoning).
 It is also often described as something equivalent to perception except that it works within the mind ("the mind's eye").
 It has been suggested that the basic meaning is something like "awareness".
 In colloquial British English, nous also denotes "good sense", which is close to one everyday meaning it had in Ancient Greece.
 The nous performed a role comparable to the modern concept of intuition.

-In Aristotle's influential works, which are the main source of later philosophical meanings, nous was carefully distinguished from sense perception, imagination, and reason, although these terms are closely inter-related.
+In Aristotle's philosophy, which was influential on later conceptions of the category, nous was carefully distinguished from sense perception, imagination, and reason, although these terms are closely inter-related.
 The term was apparently already singled out by earlier philosophers such as Parmenides, whose works are largely lost.
-In post-Aristotelian discussions, the exact boundaries between perception, understanding of perception, and reasoning have not always agreed with the definitions of Aristotle, even though his terminology remains influential.
+In post-Aristotelian discussions, the exact boundaries between perception, understanding of perception, and reasoning have sometimes diverged from Aristotelian definitions.

 In the Aristotelian scheme, nous is the basic understanding or awareness that allows human beings to think rationally.
 For Aristotle, this was distinct from the processing of sensory perception, including the use of imagination and memory, which other animals can do.
 For him then, discussion of nous is connected to discussion of how the human mind sets definitions in a consistent and communicable way, and whether people must be born with some innate potential to understand the same universal categories in the same logical ways.
 Derived from this it was also sometimes argued, in classical and medieval philosophy, that the individual nous must require help of a spiritual and divine type.
 By this type of account, it also came to be argued that the human understanding (nous) somehow stems from this cosmic nous, which is however not just a recipient of order, but a creator of it.
 Such explanations were influential in the development of medieval accounts of God, the immortality of the soul, and even the motions of the stars, in Europe, North Africa and the Middle East, amongst both eclectic philosophers and authors representing all the major faiths of their times.